There are actually two different types of “farm use” license plates in Virginia.

-- The vehicle can only transport materials or agricultural products to and from the farm it’s registered with (there is an exception for farmers working in a co-op).
+- The vehicle can only transport materials or agricultural products to and from your farm (there is an exception for farmers working in a co-op).

 - In addition to transporting materials, you should only use the vehicle to go to the market, get supplies or equipment, dispose of trash or other farm waste (such as timber or brush), or go to other points for sale or processing.
 Taking the vehicle to a repair shop is also perfectly fine.